intel/vscode-oneapi-devcloud-connector/README.md

 ## End the Connection

-To close your connection to the oneAPI DevCloud and kill your interactive session:
+To close your connection to the Intel® DevCloud and kill your interactive session:

 * Press `Ctrl+Shift+P ( or View -> Command Palette... )` to open the Command Palette.
 .
 Type **DevCloud** and select `Intel DevCloud: Close connection` or